ralstonraphael/Stone_Scraper/README.md

 ## 🎗 License

-This project is protected under the [SELECT-A-LICENSE](https://choosealicense.com/licenses) License.
-For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.
+This project is protected under the [Unlicence](https://choosealicense.com/licenses).
+For more details, refer to the [LICENSE](https://Unlicence.com/licenses/) file.

 ---

 ## 🙌 Acknowledgments

-- List any resources, contributors, inspiration, etc. here.
+I’d like to express my gratitude to the tools, libraries, and communities that made this project possible:

+- **[Streamlit](https://streamlit.io/)** – for making it incredibly easy to build interactive web apps with Python.
+- **[LangChain](https://www.langchain.com/)** – for providing a powerful framework to integrate LLMs in structured pipelines.
+- **[OpenAI](https://openai.com/)** – for their accessible and reliable language models, powering intelligent text analysis.
+- **[Ollama](https://ollama.com/)** – for enabling local LLM experimentation and model integration.
+- **[Selenium](https://www.selenium.dev/)** – for automating browser interactions and web scraping workflows.
+- **[BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/)** – for efficient and intuitive HTML parsing.
+- **[Python](https://www.python.org/)** – the language at the core of everything.
+- Special thanks to the open-source community for making powerful tools accessible to everyone.

 ---